orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 - _-plots_ is an optional flag that will currently generate 2 plots.
 The first is a magnitude comparison plot.
 It plots the calculated PRIME mags and survey mags of crossmatched sources against eachother.
 This can be a good, quick, visual representation of how well the photometry is doing.
 For a more in depth look, the 2nd plot is a residuals plot.
 A linear fit is run on the crossmatched mag data and then residuals are calculated and plotted.
 The residual plot contains useful information, such as lines representing &#963; values, fitted slope & intercept values and error, along with R<sup>2</sup> and RSS values.

 - _-grb_ is an optional flag to be used when you're trying to find a specific source.
 With this flag, you input the RA and Dec of the GRB you wish to find, along with a search threshold diameter.  _photometry.py_ will search for a sextracted source within that area.
 If it finds one, it will print information about the source to the command line, along with generating an .ecsv file with the same information.
-This info includes the source's RA & Dec, calculated magnitude & error, 50% flux radius, and SNR.
+If it finds multiple sources, it will let you know in the command line and log info for all found sources in the .ecsv.
+This info includes the source's RA & Dec, calculated magnitude & error, 50% flux radius, SNR, and distance from inputted coords.
 Below are the optional arguments that must be inputted when using this flag.
     - _-RA_: GRB RA
     - _-DEC_: GRB Dec
     - _-thresh_: Search diameter in arcsec, default = 4"